suit-wg/information-model/draft-ietf-suit-information-model.md

 Implements: [REQ.SEC.AUTH.EXEC](#req-sec-authentic-execution)

-## Manifest Element: Signature {#manifest-element-signature}
+## Manifest Envelope Element: Signature {#manifest-element-signature}

-This is not strictly a manifest element.
-Instead, the manifest is wrapped by a standardised authentication container.
-The authentication container MUST support multiple signers and multiple signature algorithms.
+The Signature element MUST contain all the information necessary to cryptographically verify the contents of the manifest against a root of trust.
+Because the Signature element authenticates the manifest, it cannot be contained within the manifest.
+Instead, the manifest is either contained within the signature element, or the signature element is a member of the Manifest Envelope and bundled with the manifest.

+This element MAY be provided either by the manifest envelope serialization or by another serialization of authentication objects, such as a COSE ({{RFC8152}}) or CMS ({{RFC5652}}) signature object.
+The Signature element MUST support multiple actors and multiple authentication methods.
+It is NOT REQUIRED for a serialization to authenticate multiple manifests with a single Signature element.

 This element is REQUIRED in non-dependency manifests and represents the foundation of all security properties of the manifest.
 Manifests which are included as dependencies by another manifest SHOULD include a signature so that the recipient can distinguish between different actors with different permissions.

 A manifest MUST NOT be considered authenticated by channel security even if it contains only channel information (such as URIs).
-If the authenticated remote or channel were compromised, the threat actor could induce recipients to query traffic over any accessible network.
-Lightweight authentication with pre-existing relationships SHOULD be done with MAC.
+If the authenticated remote or channel were compromised, the threat actor could induce recipients to execute queries over any accessible network.
+Where public key operations require too many resources, the recommended authentication mechanism is MAC with a per-device pre-shared key.

 Implements: [REQ.SEC.AUTHENTIC](#req-sec-authentic), [REQ.SEC.RIGHTS](#req-sec-rights), [REQ.USE.MFST.MULTI_AUTH](#req-use-mfst-multi-auth)

 ## Manifest Element: Additional installation instructions {#manifest-element-additional-install-info}

 Instructions that the device should execute when processing the manifest.
 This information is distinct from the information necessary to process a payload.
 Additional installation instructions include information such as update timing (for example, install only on Sunday, at 0200), procedural considerations (for example, shut down the equipment under control before executing the update), pre- and post-installation steps (for example, run a script).
+Other installation instructions could include requesting user confirmation before installing.

 This element is OPTIONAL.